Can't tell your MDF from MFC? Don't know what the WRAS do? Don't worry, help is at hand.

 Unless you work in the plastics or moulding industry, UF is most probably not a term you have ever come across.
 It stands for Urea-formaldehyde and is a form of resin, common in the manufacture of toilet seats.

 Very strong and hardwearing, can be moulded into a variety of shapes, easy to clean for hygienic use.

-The Deco toilet seat is made from durable, hygienic UF
+The Elsdon toilet seat is made from durable, hygienic UF

 The WRAS is the Water Regulations Advisory Scheme.
 Its purpose, according to its website, is "to contribute to the protection of public health by preventing contamination of public water supplies and encouraging the efficient use of water."

 The WRAS provides an approval scheme for toilets, whereby they can check and certify that toilets are compliant with water regulations.
 You will find that many of our toilets come complete with WRAS approved cisterns for added peace of mind.